sapcc/go-makefile-maker/README.md

 and a list of functions to be excluded from `errcheck` linter in `errcheckExcludes` field.
 Refer to [`errcheck`'s README](https://github.com/kisielk/errcheck#excluding-functions) for info on the format for function signatures that `errcheck` accepts.

+With `additionalLinters` you can add a list of extra linters to be enabled in the generated config file.
+The list of available linters can be found [here](https://golangci-lint.run/usage/linters/).

+With `dotImportWhitelist` it is possible to exclude libraries that are usually dot imported such as Ginkgo and Gomega from the `stylecheck` linter.
+The list expects the full import path of the library.

 Take a look at `go-makefile-maker`'s own [`golangci-lint` config file](./.golangci.yaml) for an up-to-date example of what the generated config would look like.